ziqinyeow/agno/README.md

 ### Conclusion

-Agno agents are designed for high-performance and while we do share some benchmarks against other frameworks, we should be mindful that accuracy and reliability are more important than speed.
+Agno agents are designed for performance and while we do share some benchmarks against other frameworks, we should be mindful that accuracy and reliability are more important than speed.

 We'll be publishing accuracy and reliability benchmarks running on Github actions in the coming weeks.
 Given that each framework is different and we won't be able to tune their performance like we do with Agno, for future benchmarks we'll only be comparing against ourselves.

 ## Cursor Setup

-When building Agno agents, using the Agno docs as a documentation source in Cursor is a great way to speed up your development.
+When building Agno agents, using Agno documentation as a source in Cursor is a great way to speed up your development.

 1. In Cursor, go to the settings or preferences section.
 2. Find the section to manage documentation sources.